The Infinity Gems

-If someone wants to wield an Infinity Gem (or all of them) and the gem resists, the would-be controller must pass an easy difficulty Willpower action, opposed by the Willpower of the gem.
-Once this action has been passed, the gem may be used by the gem's possessor at will.
+If someone wants to wield an Infinity Gem (or all of them) and the gem resists, the would-be controller must pass a Willpower ACT against an intensity equal to the Willpower value of the gem.
+Once this ACT is made, the gem may be used by the gem's possessor at will.

-Since the gems are formerly of one omnipotent mind, it is recommended that each have Intellect and Willpower scores of fifteen (15).
+Since the gems are formerly of one omnipotent mind, it is recommended that each have rank value 75 Intellect, Awareness, and Willpower traits.
 This makes them dangerously smart, but still controllable by powerful characters, even if the gem wishes otherwise.

 Once he or she has gained the use of an Infinity Gem (whether by the gem's choice or otherwise), what can its would-be wielder do with it?
 Again, this depends on the gem.
 The gem may reveal all of its abilities to its wielder, only some of them, or maybe even none.

 If the wielder knows that the gem is capable of certain things, he or she may try to force these powers into the open using the psychic arm-wrestle detailed above, or convince it to do so by helping it achieve its own ends - whatever they may be.

 The power of each Infinity Gem is, by definition, infinite.
 However, it is recommended that characters using a gem be limited to their Willpower rank value in use of the power(s) they have access to.
 This represents the safe level of power they can access through the Infinity Gem.

 Should a character need to utilize more, he or she can do so by passing a yellow Willpower ACT roll, boosting the level of power they may use by +1 RS.
 The character must make this roll each time they intend to enhance the power they're using.
 Failing this roll, however, may be disastrous.